-Its main aim is to deal with the pressing needs to preserve the habitat and the migration routes of Borneos most endangered wildlife.
+Its main aim is to deal with the pressing needs to preserve the habitat and the migration routes of Borneo’s endangered flagship wildlife.
 This migration route is located along the Kinabatangan and the Segama rivers.

-A boat trip to Lower Segama in 2003 by a team of JICA experts that included Dr Toshinori Tsubouchi and the Bornean Diversity & Ecosystems Conservation (BBEC)s Chief Advisor, Mr Takahisa Kusano, had sparked an interest to buy back alienated wetlands and riverine forests when they sighted an expansive area of land which was supposed to be planted with oil palms, but were not.
-They found out that the owners of the oil palm plantations had to give up the area/land for sale, because the said land was within the direct migratory path of the Bornean elephants.
-The passing elephants simply wiped out anything planted in their pathway.
+A boat trip to the Lower Segama in 2003 by a team of JICA experts that included Dr. Toshinori Tsubouchi and the Bornean Diversity & Ecosystems Conservation (BBEC) Chief Advisor, Mr. Takahisa Kusano, had sparked an interest to buy back alienated wetlands and riverine forests when they sighted an expansive area of land which was supposed to be planted with oil palms, were left untouched.
+The owners had given up the area/land for sale, as the said land was within the direct migratory path of the Bornean Pygmy elephants which bulldozer anything within their pathway.

 BCT aims to work in smart partnership with various stakeholders, including state government agencies and private landowners to manage, lease, or purchase lands within and in the vicinity of the proposed BCT Green Corridor area and ultimately to manage a sufficiently large green corridor.